dotnet/docs/docs/standard/attributes/writing-custom-attributes.md

 ## Declaring the Attribute Class

- After you apply the <xref:System.AttributeUsageAttribute>, you can begin to define the specifics of your attribute.
+ After you apply the <xref:System.AttributeUsageAttribute>, start defining the specifics of your attribute.
 The declaration of an attribute class looks similar to the declaration of a traditional class, as demonstrated by the following code:

  [!code-cpp[Conceptual.Attributes.Usage#14](../../../samples/snippets/cpp/VS_Snippets_CLR/conceptual.attributes.usage/cpp/source2.cpp#14)]
  [!code-csharp[Conceptual.Attributes.Usage#14](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.attributes.usage/cs/source2.cs#14)]